-- Where sports have received government approval to return to play (such as cricket) we are asking to see clubs written COVID-19 plan and risk assessments to ensure compliance with NGB and government guidelines.
-Due to this increased administration we are not accepting any new sports bookings this summer.
+- Where sports have received government approval to return to play (such as football) we are asking for clubs written COVID-19 plan and risk assessments to ensure compliance with NGB and government guidelines.

-- Our winter sports season is scheduled to commence 5th September.
-For winter sports booking queries please contact firstname.lastname@example.org
+- Our winter sports season has commenced.
+Bookings are pitch only.
+For winter sports pitch booking queries please contact email@example.com

 - Although The Hub will be closed, Regent’s Park and Primrose Hill remain open for visitors to enjoy spending time in nature and for relaxation and recreation.
 Staying fit and well is particularly important at the moment and we encourage people to come to the Parks to boost their physical and mental wellbeing.
 Please remember to follow the Government’s advice on social distancing to prevent the disease spreading.

 Visitor and education centres, community programmes and volunteering

 - All visitor centres and The LookOut Discovery Centre in Hyde Park are now temporarily closed